AeolusUX/GB300-SAF/README.md

 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).

-### How to Install?
+# How to Install?
+> [!IMPORTANT]

-Copy all files from the Resources folder to your Resources folder on your SD Card.
+> Copy all files from the Resources folder to your Resources folder on your SD Card.

 ###### [back to top](https://github.com/AeolusUX/GB300-SAF/)